cb0806151/cbh-mancala/README.md

 - add in win logic for emptying the board
 - add in win logic that transfers the contract balance to the winner
 - test out connecting to the Conflux network
-- how should the folder structure of the application be organized?

 </p>
 </details>